robimdev/website/_posts/2023-07-04-Troubleshooting-SSH-Key-Revocation.md

 ---
 layout: post
-title: "Troubleshooting SSH Key Revocation in Google Cloud Cloned Drive"
+title: "How to Solve SSH Key Revocation in Google Cloud Cloned Drive: A Step-by-Step Guide"
-excerpt: I'll share a recent experience I had with Google Cloud.
-After cloning a drive, I found that the SSH keys were revoked after 30 days.
-It took me 5 hours to figure out what had happened and how to resolve it.
+excerpt: In this post, I'll share my experience with SSH key revocation in Google Cloud after cloning a drive.
+Discover the steps I took to identify and resolve this issue, potentially saving you hours of troubleshooting.
 date: 2023-07-04
 categories: [Tech, Reviews]
+tags: [Google Cloud, SSH Key, Troubleshooting, Tech Tips]
 ---

-## Troubleshooting SSH Key Revocation in Google Cloud Cloned Drive
+## How to Solve SSH Key Revocation in Google Cloud Cloned Drive: A Step-by-Step Guide

-In this blog post, I'll share a recent experience I had with Google Cloud.
-After cloning a drive, I found that the SSH keys were revoked after 30 days.
-It took me 5 hours to figure out what had happened and how to resolve it.
-I hope that by sharing this, I can save others the same headache.

-## The Problem
+In today's tech-driven world, encountering issues with cloud platforms like Google Cloud is not uncommon.
+One such issue I recently faced involved SSH key revocation after cloning a drive.
+It took me 5 hours to identify and resolve this problem.
+In this post, I'll share my experience and the steps I took to troubleshoot this issue, potentially saving you valuable time.

+## Identifying the SSH Key Revocation Issue

-Everything was running smoothly until one day, I couldn't connect via SSH anymore.
-The website would just timeout.
-I was puzzled and started looking for clues.
+Everything was functioning perfectly until one day, my SSH connection failed.
+The website would simply timeout, leaving me puzzled and in search of clues to this sudden disruption.

-## The Investigation
+## Investigating the SSH Key Revocation

-I turned to the logging section of the Google Cloud Platform.
-There, I noticed that the SSH keys were marked with red, indicating errors.
-This was a crucial clue.
+My first step was to delve into the logging section of the Google Cloud Platform.
+Here, I discovered that the SSH keys were flagged with red, indicating errors.
+This was my first significant lead.

-## The Culprit
+## Uncovering the Root Cause

-Upon inspecting the actual key string, I found something interesting.
-In between curly brackets at the end of the string, there was a tag that set the expiry date.
-It turned out that the SSH keys were set to expire after 30 days.
-This was why my SSH connection was failing.
+Further inspection of the key string revealed an intriguing detail.
+Nestled between curly brackets at the end of the string was a tag setting an expiry date.
+It dawned on me that the SSH keys were programmed to expire after 30 days, causing my SSH connection to fail.

-It's worth noting that this disk was a clone, attached to a new VM.
-It seems that Google Cloud Platform adds this expiry tag to SSH keys that are a clone of the main disk as a security measure.
-Therefore, the SSH keys expire after 30 days since the clone was made.
+Interestingly, this disk was a clone, attached to a new VM.
+It appears that Google Cloud Platform adds this expiry tag to SSH keys cloned from the main disk as a security measure.
+Consequently, the SSH keys expire 30 days post-cloning.

-## The Solution
+## Resolving the SSH Key Revocation

-Once I identified the problem, the solution was straightforward.
+Having identified the problem, the solution was relatively straightforward.
 I had two options:

-1. Edit the key string to extend the expiry date.
+1. Modify the key string to extend the expiry date.
-2. Generate a new key and add it to my VM.
+2. Generate a new key and integrate it into my VM.

-I chose the second option.
-After generating a new key and adding it to my VM, I was able to connect via SSH again.
-The website was back up and running.
+I opted for the latter.
+After generating a new key and integrating it into my VM, I was able to reestablish my SSH connection.
+The website was back online and functioning as expected.

-## Conclusion
+## Key Takeaways from the SSH Key Revocation Issue

-This experience taught me the importance of paying attention to the details.
-Something as small as an expiry date tag in a key string can cause significant problems.
-I hope that by sharing this, I can help others who might face the same issue.
+This experience underscored the importance of meticulous attention to detail.
+Something as seemingly insignificant as an expiry date tag in a key string can trigger significant issues.
+By sharing this experience, I hope to assist others who might encounter similar SSH key revocation issues in Google Cloud.
+Remember, every problem has a solution, and often, it's all about knowing where to look.